shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/s3_bucket.md

 The template will create an AWS Role with the following permissions on your bucket:

 * Allow Shotgun to access your S3 bucket.
-* Allow access to KMS (if you choose to activate AWS-KMS S3 encryption)
-* Allow the Shotgun account to assume the role by editing the role Trust Relationship.
+* Allow the Shotgun account to assume the role by setting the role Trust Relationship.

 ## Media Isolation Activation